prometheus-ai/fb-messenger-clj/README.md

 ### License

-The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0.php).
+The use and distribution terms for this software are covered by the [MIT License](https://github.com/prometheus-ai/fb-messenger-clj/blob/master/LICENSE).
 You must not remove this notice, or any other, from this software.

 Disclaimer: This software is **not** affiliated to Facebook or represents Facebook in any way.